Italian Turkey Meatballs

 Parmesan Cheese: Cheese is optional in meatballs but we highly recommend it.
 It helps to make the meatballs super tender and flavorful.

-How to make Healthy Turkey Meatballs
+How to Bake Italian Turkey Meatballs

 Cook the meatballs in tomato sauce after baking them.
 They’re delicious on their own, but so yummy when you let them cook low and slow!